ImDqqn/Cloudware-Bot/README.md

-# Cloudware-Bot
+# CLOUDWARE

-Bot for the Cloudware company
+Repository for the official Cloudwarebot
+Used to review/revise code.